Electronic Laboratory Reporting

-- Once the context-free validation reports indicate the test messages are free of errors (Error count is 5-10), send copies of the validation reports to
+- Once the context-free validation reports indicate the test messages are free of errors (Error count is less than 10), send copies of the validation reports to IDI@dshs.texas.gov.

-- After the facility has met the message applicable criteria, they will contact DSHS to set up a secure message transport system.
+- After the facility has met the message applicable criteria, the DSHS IDI team will contact facility to set up a secure message transport system.

-- The facility will begin to send live production batch transmission of messages to DSHS for structure and content validation.
+- The facility will send live production messages into our test system for analysis.

 Step 5.
 Production